 4. Try Doing Some Yoga

 Like meditation, yoga has a similar positive effect on stress.
-With this stress management technique, your body and mind are synced up and brought into harmony.
+With this stress management technique, your body and mind are synced and brought into harmony.
 However, in addition to reducing stress and clearing the mind, yoga also allows you to gain flexibility and strength in your body, helping for better physiological functioning.

 It’s been researched to even improve overall quality of life, mood, and fatigue, like in this study of 135 seniors, who participated in 6 months of yoga.